 The book is primarily aimed at users wanting to extend the library with their own instruments or models; if you desire to do so, the description of the available class hierarchies and frameworks will provide you with information about the hooks you need to integrate your code with QuantLib and take advantage of its facilities.
 If you’re not this kind of user, don’t give up on the book yet; you can find useful information too.
-However, you might want to look below instead.
+However, you might want to check out the QuantLib Python Cookbook instead.

 QuantLib Python Cookbook

-This book, also available from Leanpub, collects updated posts from Goutham Balaraman’s blog and the transcripts of a series of screencasts that I’m publishing on YouTube; you can have a look at them below.
+This book, available from Leanpub, collects updated posts from Goutham Balaraman’s blog and the extended transcripts of a series of screencasts that I published on YouTube.